South Carolina New Employer Information

 - South Carolina new employers can register online at MyDORWAY.

-- The South Carolina new employer SUTA UI for 2020 is 0.49% for 2020 which consists of the base rate + solvency surcharge.
+- The South Carolina new employer SUTA UI is 0.390% for 2023 (base rate).
 The state also assess a 0.06% Contingency Assessment Rate for new employers, but that rate is automatically calculated by Patriot and does not need to be included when entering your SUTA rate in the software.
 For more information, please visit the South Carolina Department of Employment and Workforce.

 - Employers in South Carolina will receive a new State Unemployment Tax Assessment (SUTA) rate every year.

 - To learn more about SUTA, please read our article, “What Is SUTA Tax?”

 - Fill out the required Form I-9 for employee verification for working in the USA.